opendocsg/slw-judgments-backfill/2009_SGCA_27/report.md

 **Is Neo the proper party to bring the claim for the cheque proceeds?**

 39     Neo’s claim in conversion, and alternatively, for moneys had and received, in respect of the cheque proceeds cannot succeed unless he can show that he is the proper party to bring the claim.
-It is settled law that a person has the right to sue for conversion only if he had, at the time of the conversion, either actual possession of, or the immediate right to possess, the goods converted (see _The Cherry_ [2003] 1 SLR 471 at [58] – [59] (“ _The Cherry”_ )).
+It is settled law that a person has the right to sue for conversion only if he had, at the time of the conversion, either actual possession of, or the immediate right to possess, the goods converted (see _The Cherry_ <span class="citation">[2003] 1 SLR 471</span> at [58] – [59] (“ _The Cherry”_ )).
 Neo must satisfy this threshold requirement before he can sue for conversion.
 If we accept Neo’s averment that he issued the cheques as loans to the Company, which we must as that was the position he had taken, he would have given up his immediate right to possession of the cheques after he had passed them over to Lim.
 This is so as Lim received the cheques as the Company’s agent.
 Neo himself admitted in crossexamination that he had handed the cheques over to Lim with Lim acting in his capacity as executive director of the Company.
 As agent of the Company, Lim entered into a loan agreement with Neo on behalf of the Company.
 As a result, when Neo passed the cheques to Lim, he had relinquished his title to them and received in return, a contractual right to recover the loan amount from the Company.
 Accordingly, title to the cheques had passed from Neo to the Company.
 If Lim subsequently

 misappropriated the cheques, then it would be for the Company to bring the claim and not Neo.
 Neo is not left without a remedy.
 He would still have a right to sue the Company for repayment of the loan.